๐ฌ๐ง English

 Worker-->>Server: report state + logs

-Every MAPS pipeline follows the Medallion pattern: raw files are downloaded to the Bronze layer, transformed and validated in the Silver layer, and finally aggregated into the Gold layer.
-Pipelines are orchestrated by Prefect and follow a standard four-flow structure.
+Every MAPS pipeline follows the Medallion pattern: raw files are downloaded to the Bronze layer, transformed and validated in the Silver layer, and finally exposed in the Gold layer.
+Pipelines are orchestrated by Prefect and follow a standard four-flow structure; a fifth phase integrates the dataset into the Datastore.

 External source โ Flow 1: Ingestion โ Bronze (filesystem)